telwoo/final-project/README.md

-# Final Project - Diamonds are Forever
+# Final Project - **Diamonds 💎 are forever... but is their value? 🧐**

 ### Overview
 1. Decide on a topic for the project—think of a question that can be answered using data.
-Diamonds have a variety of measurable characteristics that contribute to the overall value of the diamond itself.
+## Diamonds have a variety of measurable characteristics that contribute to the overall value of the diamond itself.
 As a group of data scientists, we are interested in analyzing the measurements and classifications of a diamond.
 This study is a supervised learning problem because each diamond it's features is associated with a target price.

 2. Create a repository for the project and invite the other team members to join.
 ✅